pedroalvesfilho/sls-hello1-domain/README.md

 How to set up a custom domain name for Lambda & API Gateway with Serverless:
 - https://serverless.com/blog/serverless-api-gateway-domain/

-Where: `sls-hello1-domain`
+Folder: `sls-hello1-domain`

 ### Create your serverless backend
 Before you go any further, you should have a Serverless service with at least one function that has an HTTP event trigger.
 If you don't have that, you can use the code below.
 This example is in Python, but any runtime will work.

 In a clean directory `sls-hello1-domain`, add a `handler.py` file with the following contents:
   (...)